meg768/rpi-ws281x/README.md

 # rpi-ws281x

-This is a npm module (wrapper) for connecting a Raspbery Pi to Neopixel strips.
+This is a npm module (wrapper) for connecting a Raspberry Pi to Neopixel strips.
 It uses the C-library from **jgarff** https://github.com/jgarff/rpi_ws281x.

 ## Installation